Tasks¶

 |---|---|

 Automatically set to the user who creates the task.
-Allowing import would compromise audit trail integrity—you shouldn't be able to falsify who created a task.
-For new tasks, the system sets this to the importing user; for existing tasks, the original creator is preserved. |
+Allowing import would compromise audit trail integrity -- you should not be able to falsify who requested/created a task.
+For new tasks, the system sets this to the importing user; for existing tasks, the original requestor is preserved. |

 These fields are included in Full Export for reporting purposes but excluded from Template and Data Enrichment exports since they cannot be modified during import.